Range Angle Response

 If the Range processing method parameter is set to

-If the Range processing method parameter is set to `FFT', the initial coordinate is determined by the Set reference range at center parameter.
+FFT, the initial coordinate is determined by the parameter Set reference range at center.-

 Otherwise, the initial coordinate is set to the beginning of the range grid.